TalismanSociety/talisman-web3react-example/README.md

 # Web3React - Talisman Integration

-This repository demonstrate how to integrate the Talisman extension with web3react.
+This repository acts a reference on how to integrate the Talisman extension with web3react.

 It is a copy of the [web3react v6 example project](https://github.com/NoahZinsmeister/web3-react/tree/v6/example), with the following changes: